Advanced Urban Exploration Skills - Urban Exploration quest for Expert level adventurers

 6

-Exit using your planned route.
-Do a final visual sweep to ensure you're leaving no trace of entry.
-Check all team members are accounted for.
-Once outside, decontaminate boots to avoid spreading invasive plant seeds or hazardous materials to other sites.
+Use your planned exit route.
+Visually confirm you're leaving no trace of entry and all team members are accounted for.
+Once outside, decontaminate boots to avoid spreading invasive seeds or hazardous materials to future sites.

 Gear Up for Your Quest